davbeek/gitinspectorgui-rtd/docs/source/cli.rst

   date and by which author.
 The color of the line indicates the author of the last change.
 The blame output is generated for each file that is analyzed.

-``--blame-history {none,dynamic,static}``

-  - ``none`` (default).
-The generated blame sheets show the lines of each file as they are in the latest commit.

-  - ``dynamic`` and ``static``.
-The top line of the blame sheet for each file shows all commits that have changed the file.
-The user can select a commit from the list to see the file as it was at that commit.
-The blame sheet then shows the file as it was at that commit, with the lines colored according to the author of the last change to that line.
-The differences between the ``dynamic`` and ``static`` modes are:

-    In the dynamic mode, the blame sheet is generated on the fly when the user selects a commit from the list.

-    In the static mode, the blame sheets for all commits in the top list are generated when the analysis is started and all generated blame sheets are embedded in the generated html file.
-When this mode is selected in the GUI, automatically the  output formats html and excel and set to true and false, respectively and both are disabled.

 ``--blame-omit-exclusions, --no-blame-omit-exclusions``
   By means of this option, excluded blame lines can be hidden or shown or removed from the blame output.
 Blame lines can be excluded for three reasons: